DISCOVERY ART Lab

 On the corner of Roush Rd and Roaring Fork Rd in the Terraces on Memorial community - Gate code 7614

-I can't wait to get started with my job, but there are a few things you can do, as parents, to help your children get the absolute best experience when they're here:
+I can't wait to get started, but there are a few things you can do, as parents, to help your children get the absolute best experience when they're here:

 There is no official attendance policy, as I understand sickness and other things come up.
 But please let me know with as much advance notice as possible if your child won’t be joining us for class, so I’ll be able to keep that in mind when I’m preparing for the next project.